hpcaubuserguide/hpcaub_userguide/userdoc/arza/getting_connected.rst

    - TigerVNC: https://wiki.archlinux.org/index.php/TigerVNC             (easy-advanced)

 TigerVNC can be easily installed on most linux operating systems.
-RealVNC is more user freindly and is available on most common operating systems.
+RealVNC is more user freindly and is available for most common operating systems.

 Creating SSH tunnels
 ====================